Three ideas to nurture your child’s love of wholesome food

 Creating a family food culture based on a love of wholesome food can have lasting effects on health and family relationships.
 Learning to appreciate good food from a young age will help to ensure that eating continues to be one of each day’s pleasures as a child grows to adulthood.

 The Reggio Emilia Approach for early learning has strong roots within Italian culture where the essence of cooking is simplicity and basic cooking techniques are designed to enhance the natural flavours of the freshest seasonal ingredients.
-Here are three ideas that you might enjoy with your family and which may help to create a culture of wholesome food joy.

 1. Create food rituals